yukizo3tm/sql-docs/docs/t-sql/statements/create-columnstore-index-transact-sql.md

 Follow [What's new in columnstore indexes](../../relational-databases/indexes/columnstore-indexes-what-s-new.md) for the latest improvements to this feature.

-- Ordered clustered columnstore indexes were introduced in [!INCLUDE[sql-server-2022](../../includes/sssql22-md.md)].
+- Ordered clustered columnstore indexes were introduced in [!INCLUDE [sql-server-2022](../../includes/sssql22-md.md)].
 For more information, see [CREATE COLUMNSTORE INDEX](../../t-sql/statements/create-columnstore-index-transact-sql.md#order-for-clustered-columnstore).
+For ordered columnstore index availability, see [Columnstore indexes: Overview](../../relational-databases/indexes/columnstore-indexes-overview.md#ordered-columnstore-index-availability).

-- Starting with [!INCLUDE[sssql16-md](../../includes/sssql16-md.md)], you can create the table as a clustered columnstore index.
+- Starting with [!INCLUDE [sssql16-md](../../includes/sssql16-md.md)], you can create the table as a clustered columnstore index.
 It's no longer necessary to first create a rowstore table and then convert it to a clustered columnstore index.

 - For information on columnstore index design guidelines, see [Columnstore indexes - Design guidance](../../relational-databases/indexes/columnstore-indexes-design-guidance.md).